 We can borrow materials for faculty, staff, and students from the University of Kentucky libraries and other BCTC library locations, as well as from other libraries throughout the world.
 Materials may take two weeks or longer to arrive.
 Materials moved between BCTC campuses should take about a week or less.
 You may complete an Interlibrary Loan form online at: http://www.bluegrass.kctcs.edu/Library/Interlibrary_Loan.aspx.

 BCTC librarians provide instruction in various ways to help students learn about using library resources for research.
 A number of LibGuides, Subject Guides, and How Do I ?
 Guides are available for students to learn information literacy skills of how to formulate research strategies and use various library resources.
 We also have an Assignment Calculator tool to help students with time management when writing research papers.
 In addition, an online Library Research Guide is located on our website.
 Opportunities for instruction via other methods, including Skype or video, may be available as well.
 Please contact the library for more information.

 We encourage employees to make recommendations for purchases.
 You can recommend materials for purchase at any time during the year.
 Contact any of the librarians for assistance in preparing purchase requests.
 The online book purchase request form is at: http://bluegrass.kctcs.edu/Library/Resources_for_Ordering_Books.aspx

 The online audiovisual purchase request form is at: http://legacy.bluegrass.kctcs.edu/forms/lrc/avorder/

-At this time, only the Cooper Campus location has centralized IT A/V Services for the check-out of audiovisual and computer equipment.
+Contact IT Media Services for the availability of audiovisual and computer equipment for check-out.
 Reserve A/V equipment as far in advance as possible, especially video equipment, laptop computers, and LCD projectors.
 For Cooper Campus reservations, contact Ray Mizell: (859) 246-6389.
 To reserve equipment online, complete the form at: http://bluegrass.kctcs.edu/Library/Media.aspx

 KCTCS Policy on Plagiarism and resources related to plagiarism: Plagiarism Resources for Faculty